 If the Hearing Request does not include needed information, the party who did not file the Hearing Request can challenge the sufficiency of the Hearing Request.
 Sufficiency challenges must be filed, in writing, within 15 calendar days of receipt of the Hearing Request.

 Sufficiency challenges are generally appropriate when one cannot understand from the Hearing Request why the Hearing Request was filed or what relief is requested.
-A sufficiency challenge should not be used to contest or dispute the validity of claims raised in the Hearing Request
+A sufficiency challenge should not be used to contest or dispute the validity of claims raised in the Hearing Request.

 What happens if a party files a Sufficiency Challenge?